+(Updated 7/17/20).
 Have you heard of the anti-aging supplement Protandim?
 Maybe you saw a YouTube video of when Protandim was featured on ABC's PrimeTime?
-Protandim, called an “Nrf2 activator” is said to be the “only supplement clinically proven to reduce oxidative stress in humans by an average of 40 percent in 30 days.”
+Protandim, called an “Nrf2 activator” has been said to be the “only supplement clinically proven to reduce oxidative stress in humans by an average of 40 percent in 30 days.”
 That’s fancy talk for Protandim is a type of antioxidant supplement.
-Unlike other products however, Protandim is said to work by helping the body increase its own natural antioxidant enzymes.
-Sounds good, but does Protandim work or is it scam?
+Unlike other products, Protandim is said to work by helping the body increase its own natural antioxidant enzymes.
+Sounds good, but does Protandim work, or is it a scam?
 These are some of the questions I will address in this review.
-The good news is there are actual, published, clincal studies on Protandim.
+The good news is there are clinical studies on Protandim.
 I will use that research in this review and help you understand it.
-By the end of this review, you'll have a better idea if this supplement is right for you.
-Also see Elysium Basis Review.
+By the end of this review, you'll have a better idea if Protandim is right for you.

-The product website (Protandim.com) says the supplement is “clinically proven to reduce oxidative stress to levels of that of a 20-year-old.”
+The supplement website (LifeVantage.com) says the supplement is “clinically proven to reduce oxidative stress to levels of that of a 20-year-old.”
 Oxidative stress refers to the stress (cellular damage) caused by free radicals.

 What Does The Name Mean?

-My guess is the name was chosen because the ingredients in the product are supposed to “pro-actively” work “in-tandim” to help defend us against aging and disease.
+My guess is the name was chosen because the ingredients are supposed to “pro-actively” work in “tandim” to help defend us against aging and disease.

 Who Makes Protandim?

-The Better Business Bureau gave LifeVantage a rating of “A-“ at the time this review was written.
-Because ratings can change from time to time, see the BBB file for updates and more information.
+The Better Business Bureau gave LifeVantage an A- rating when this review was updated.
+See the BBB file for updates and more information.

-According to the product's website, there are 5 ingredients in each caplet of Protandim:
+According to the product's website, there are 5 ingredients in each caplet of Protandim which add up to 625 mg:

 |Amount Per Serving (1 caplet)||Percent Daily Value|